-On the Closing Date, JCIC Sponsor, the BTO Stockholders and certain Legacy Bridger Equityholders entered into the Amended and Restated Registration Rights Agreement provides these holders (and their permitted transferees) with the right to require the Company, at the Company's expense, to register our Common Stock that they hold on customary terms for a transaction of this type, including customary demand and piggyback registration rights.
-The Amended and Restated Registration Rights Agreement also provides that the Company pay certain expenses of the electing holders relating to such registrations and indemnify them against certain liabilities that may arise under the Securities Act.
-In addition, pursuant to the Amended and Restated Registration Rights Agreement, the Legacy Bridger Equityholders (other than the BTO Stockholders) and JCIC Sponsor are subject to a restriction on transfer of their Common Stock for a period of twelve (12) months following the Closing, and the BTO Stockholders are subject to a restriction on transfer of their Common Stock for a period of six (6) months following the Closing, in each case subject to certain exceptions.
+At the Closing, Bridger, JCIC Sponsor, the BTO Stockholders and certain other stockholders of Legacy Bridger became parties to the Amended and Restated Registration Rights Agreement.
+The Amended and Restated Registration Rights Agreement provides these holders (and their permitted transferees) with the right to require the Company, at the Company's expense, to file a resale shelf registration statement on behalf of the stockholder parties thereto no later than fifteen (15) business days after the Closing and to register the shares of Common Stock that they hold on customary terms for a transaction of this type, including customary demand and piggyback registration rights, subject to certain specified underwriter cutbacks and issuer blackout periods.
+The Amended and Restated Registration Rights Agreement also provides that the Company pay certain expenses of the electing holders relating to such registrations and indemnify them against certain liabilities that may arise in connection therewith.
+In addition, pursuant to the Amended and Restated Registration Rights Agreement, the Legacy Bridger Equityholders (other than the BTO Stockholders) and Sponsor are subject to a restriction on transfer of their Common Stock for a period of twelve (12) months following the Closing, and the BTO

+Stockholders are subject to a restriction on transfer of their Common Stock for a period of six (6) months following the Closing, in each case subject to certain exceptions.